juicedata/juicefs/docs/en/guide/dir-stats.md

 sidebar_position: 7
 ---

-From JuiceFS v1.1.0, directory statistics is enabled by default when formatting a new volume (existing ones will stay disabled, you'll have to explicitly enable).
-Directory stats accelerates `quota`, `info` and the `summary` subcommand, but comes with a minor performance cost.
+From JuiceFS v1.1.0, directory statistics is enabled by default when formatting a new volume (existing ones will stay disabled, you'll have to enable it explicitly).
+Directory stats accelerates `quota`, `info` and the `summary` subcommands, but comes with a minor performance cost.

-## Enable directory stats
+## Enable directory stats {#enable-directory-stats}

 Run `juicefs config $URL --dir-stats` to enable directory stats, after that, you can run `juicefs config $URL` to verify: